This set of Clinical Science Multiple Choice Questions & Answers (MCQs) focuses on “Nutrition”.

 Explanation: Vitamin D helps the bones and muscles in absorbing various nutrients.
 When the levels of Vitamin D in the body go down, the muscles feel fatigued as they are not able to absorb the nutrients.
 The melanin pigments of the skin in the presence of sunlight produce Vitamin D but in case the levels go down, then Vitamin D is orally taken or injected in the muscles.

 10. Which Vitamin in large amounts harms the bones?

 Explanation: Vitamin C is essentially Citric Acid.
 It is found in citric fruits like oranges and lemons.
-Necessary amounts are needed to keep away colds and reduce the levels of toxicity of body.
+Necessary amounts are needed to keep away colds and reduce the levels of toxicity of the body.
 It helps keep the skin clean and pimple free but it is still acidic in nature.
 Excess consumption of Vitamin C can cause the acid to react with the bones where most of the minerals are and causes the bones the bones to become weak.

 Sanfoundry Global Education & Learning Series – Clinical Science.